-For over 25 years, ConnectAbility Australia has been supporting people throughout the Hunter, focusing on the strengths and abilities of individuals and connecting people with their communities.
+For 30 years, ConnectAbility Australia has been supporting people throughout the Hunter and Central Coast, focusing on the strengths and abilities of individuals and connecting people with their communities.

 We recognise the importance of choice and control over decision making in ensuring your life is your own, and promote and respect your wishes, aspirations and goals.

 ConnectAbility Australia has a strong focus on governance.
 We are led by a Board made up of volunteer members from the community who each bring a particular skill set and breadth of experience to the Board.
-Meeting bi-monthly, the Board work to ensure that not only does ConnectAbility Australia remain a vibrant, viable organisation delivering quality disability services, aged care support, family counselling but that the organisation looks at continuously improving all aspects of the service so that we stay abreast of current trends and community expectations.
+Meeting bi-monthly, the Board work to ensure that not only does ConnectAbility Australia remain a vibrant, viable organisation delivering quality disability services, and family counselling but that the organisation looks at continuously improving all aspects of the service so that we stay abreast of current trends and community expectations.

 The board is further supported by a series of sub committees where subcommittee members provide specialist advice in the areas of Finance and Risk, People and Culture, Fundraising and Marketing.